5 key takeaways from IBC 2024

 Protecting your media assets

-As businesses increasingly managing their data at the edge of the network, there is more traffic being routed over the public interent which is inherently not secure.
+As businesses increasingly managing their data at the edge of the network, there is more traffic being routed over the public internet which is inherently not secure.
 With Edge SIM, data is wirelessly collected, processed and routed via an automated Edge gateway to our secure private network.
 Private, dedicated connections ensure media assets are protected from cyber threats, providing peace of mind for teams managing sensitive content.

 Cost transparency and flexibility